jaelab/Semantic-Similarity-for-sentences-/README.md

 # SemanticSimilarity
-Sentence similarity between a pair of phrase from the STS-B dataset
+Sentence similarity between a pair of sentences from the STS-B dataset